liamproche/foster-journey-front-end/README.md

 #-Update access and refresh tokens to include username (maybe first name instead?) and include in UI/UX

 ADDITIONAL TODO

--Image upload for foster parents (foster siblings?.....
-This is delicate from a safety perspective) -On home page without being logged in option to view journey of random user to help increase awareness of stories of foster youth
+-On home page without being logged in option to view journey of random user to help increase awareness of stories of foster youth
 -Statistics on home page pulled from app data
 	-Average number of placements per user
 	-Average length of stay per placement
-	-Average number of foster parents/siblings a foster youth encounters on journey -Include password confirmation field when registering and updating password
+	-Average number of foster parents/siblings a foster youth encounters on journey

 STRETCH GOAL
--Length of placement calculated by start date/end date on placement details page
+-Length of placement calculated by start date/end date on placement details page -Include password confirmation field when registering and updating password